GHSVS-de/plg_system_onuserghsvs/README.md

-# plg_system_customcssghsvs
+# plg_system_onuserghsvs
 - Joomla system plugin.
-Additionals on user events.
+Performs additional actions when users are edited or saved.

 ## Restrictions
 - Just one action at the moment: Send information email to admin that has created a new user in Joomla backend.